EmanHerawy/EigenWatcher/README.md

 ## Future Work:
 - Update the threshold value for the alerts to be reasonable value in $.
-- Add a daily summary of the EigenLayer's main activities e.g. total funds deposited in EigenLayer's strategy manager, total funds queued for withdrawal from EigenLayer's delegation manager, total amount of withdrawn Eth or LSTs.
+- Add more alerts to detect other activities in EigenLayer.
 - Create a TG bot or twitter account to send the alerts to the subscribed users.